curability4apish/BogoBench/README.md

-# How
-It benchmarks your hardware using bogosort and random number generation assignments.

-You can use it to test your hardwares, compilers or browsers(with OnlineGDB).
+With it you can test your hardwares, compilers or browsers (with OnlineGDB).